ChiaoChiHsu/Master-Project/README.md

 # Master-Project
+## Computer Vision Practice with Deep Learning
+- This course will provide a pragmatic introduction to computer vision, with an aim to walk through milestone models and research papers in the literature.
+- This course will explore practical solutions from the latest literature for solving computer vision tasks with various data, label, and deployment constrains.

 ## Database processing and database management systems (DBMS)
 1. Acquire basic knowledge and concepts about databases and DBMS
 2. Obtain basic capabilities of programming for databases, and basic capabilities of operating a DBMS